cyprich/dotfiles/README.md

             2. Go to `Create New Profile`
             3. Go to `Appearance` tab
             4. Click on `Choose` next to `Font` and select the font you just installed
+    - If you don't see your new font here, and you are sure you installed it correctly, restart your terminal application

 #### Note for users of Arch-based Linux distributions
-If you are using `yay` as your package manager, you can install the font via `yay`
+If you are using `pacman` as your package manager, you can install the font via `pacman`
-For example `yay -S ttf-jetbrains-mono-nerd` will install *JetBrainsMono Nerd Font*
+For example `pacman -S ttf-jetbrains-mono-nerd` will install *JetBrainsMono Nerd Font*
 Now you just have to set it as your terminal application default (step 6 from previous section)

 ---